 Farmer Daniel Honkanen was at his hayfield at that day.
 Sun was still shining at eight o´clock (in official report at 19:25 o´clock) in the beautiful summer evening.
 Suddenly he heard loud noise up in the air and saw a black object coming straight towards him.
 Then it just vanished.
 It was right then he heared a thump, when the meteorite hit the ground.

 Soon he and the women that accompanied him found a hole on the field boundary.
 It was 60 cm deep and in the bottom of that hole there was a broken 7kg meteorite (total weight for collected pieces 6802g).
 Later similar hole and broken 10kg (total weight for collected pieces 9650g) meteorite was found two kilometers away in the forest.
 Both meteorites have a black crust allover so the break up for these pieces must have happened high in the air.

 St Michel is classified as a L6 chondrite.
 It is highly brecciated with black shock veins.
 Breccias are rocks composed of various sized visible pieces of angular rock cemented together.
-Due to the brecciated nature and shock veins St Michel has a very beautiful matrix which can be seen from the 16,37 gram slice.
+Due to the brecciated nature and shock veins St Michel has a very beautiful matrix.

-The specimen is a crusted fragment (40%crust) with an old collection number from The University of Helsinki collection.
+The other specimen is a crusted fragment (40%crust) with an old collection number from The University of Helsinki collection.
 The specimen comes from a Museum trade with label.
 (Helsinki University number D 5319).
-Piece comes with the original analysis card of the St Michel meteorite done by professor Birger Wiik.

 Tulipalloja taivaalla: Heikki Oja